 All tours are tailored to suit the needs of each group and costings will vary according to their needs.
 Tours can run for half-day (5 hours), full-day (8 hours) or even longer.
 Naturally time constraints will influence the number of wineries visited.
-For example, a half-day tour would be confined to Ovens Valley wineries; a visit to King Valley or Beechworth would require at least a full-day; while a tour of Rutherglen may involve an overnight stay.
+For example, a half-day tour would be confined to Ovens Valley wineries; a visit to King Valley, Rutherglen or Beechworth would require at least a full-day.
 In general terms tours include pick up and drop off at place of accommodation within Bright and its environs, tasting charges at wineries, bottled water and escorted commentary.

-Most groups like to dine at one of the wineries we visit.
-This would be in addition to the above charges.
-If you wish to incorporate a two or three course lunch with matching wines into your itinerary, the cost for groups of 2 or 3, for a Half-day Tour will be $150 per person, and $175 per person for a Full-day Tour.
-For groups of 4 or more, the cost for a Half-day Tour will be $120 per person, and $145 per person for a Full-day Tour.
+All tours incorporate a substantial lunch with matching wines, into the overall cost - unless negotiated otherwise.
+The wines of North East Victoria, are generally meant to be enjoyed with food, and this helps to explain why such a range of varieties and styles are on offer.
+The all-inclusive cost for groups of 2 or 3, for a Half-day Tour will be $150 per person, and $175 per person for a Full-day Tour.
+For groups of 4 or more, the cost for a Half-day Tour will be $125 per person, and $150 per person for a Full-day Tour.

 A Taste of the Ovens Valley:

 Visiting old tobacco and gold mining country, you will find a number of great wineries and places to see including Gapsted, Ringer Reef, Billy Button wines and much more.
 If you are interested in the food side of things, visits to the Pumpkin Seed factory, Mount Buffalo Olives or Nightingale's Alpine Apples, are also possibilities.
 For gin lovers a tasting at Reed & Co can be arranged, although extra charges may apply.